-First Year student registration for FALL:
+First Year student registration for FALL

 In the Fall, all first year students are assigned three Foundation studios, each meeting one full day a week.
 The studios are ‘Drawing’, ‘Design’ and ‘Spatial Dynamics’.
 In addition to the three studios, students take two classes in Liberal Arts.
 Each of the five classes is offered for three credits for a total of fifteen (15) credits for the semester.
 For information on the first year program in Liberal Arts, please go to: First-Year Program in Liberal Arts.
-Your individual class schedule will be put together and available for viewing on WebAdvisor in late August or early September.
+Your individual class schedule will be put together and available for viewing in Student Planning by late August or early September.
 You will be sent an email once the schedule is available for viewing.

 First year students are not allowed to drop or change any courses or sections on their own.
 A student must see the Dean of Foundation Studies if they are considering a drop or wish to discuss any change to their schedule.
 What is known as “the add/drop period” runs for the first eight days of the semester in Fall and Spring.
 Check the Academic Calendar for exact dates of add/drop and for the deadline to withdraw from a class (“W” grade) after the drop period has ended.

-First Year student registration for WINTERSESSION:
+First Year student registration for WINTERSESSION

 First year students select their own course (s) for Wintersession and register themselves in very late October or early November at the appointed time sent to them by the Registrar.
 Prior to registration, students should consult their Foundation Studies faculty advisor for advice about which course(s) to select.

-First Year student registration for SPRING:
+First Year student registration for SPRING

 - Students take three Foundation studio classes and are automatically registered in their Foundation studios by the Division of Experimental and Foundation Studies Office.

 - Students may check their Foundation studio schedule online through Student Planning before online registration for Liberal Arts courses begins in January.

 - Information on Spring Liberal Arts course registration, please go to: First-Year Program in Liberal Arts.
 It is important to go to this link in order to understand Liberal Arts degree requirements.

 - Use your program evaluation in Student Planning under the “My Progress” tab to review the requirements and courses needed for graduation.

-To register for Spring:
+To register for Spring